yuliatokaryk/paganel-cars/README.md

 # Paganel cars

-The web application with car advertisements.
-A user with "admin" status can add, edit or delete advertisements.
-The Admin can also view application statistics.
-Users can view a list of all cars, sort them by price or date of addition (asc or desc).
-Users can also find cars based on specified criteria.
-Users can register to view their search history.
+This is a web application for car advertisements, where users can view a list of all cars, sort them by price or date of addition (ascending or descending), and search for cars based on specified criteria.
+Users can also register to view their search history.

+## Features
+View a list of all cars
+Sort cars by price or date of addition (ascending or descending) Search for cars based on specified criteria
+Register and view search history
+Admin users can add, edit, or delete advertisements Admin users can view application statistics

 ## Description
 Task is implemented on **Ruby 3.2.0**